How to Clear Cache and Cookies in Chrome

 Is the data really gone?
 What exactly happens to it?

 The browser data, including the cookies and cache, isn’t particularly relevant in the vast majority of cases.
 There isn’t a way to automatically have the data backed up every time you choose to delete it.
 However, you can backup/export your browser data.
 Chrome, unfortunately, doesn’t offer this option.
 This is because, in most situations, browser data isn’t overly important.

 There are, however, pieces of third-party software available out there that will help you export and backup your browsing data, if you really need it.
 Some of these tools are available as extensions, while others work as standalone apps.

 You can also access this data manually.
-It’s located under your user name, in \AppData\Local\Google\Chrome\User Data\Default.
+It’s located in C:\Users\[Username]\AppData\Local\Google\Chrome\User Data\Default, replace [Username] with your username.
 However, to use these files, you’ll have to mess around the Windows folder system.
 The same goes for Mac PCs.
 On mobile and tablet devices, there’s no easy way to manually backup the cookie/cache data.

 Clearing Browser Data in Chrome

 Whichever device you’re using Chrome on, clearing the browsing data is definitely a possibility.
 In fact, it is advised that you clear cache and cookies every once in a while, just to make sure that things are running as smoothly as possible on your device.
 With that said, be careful when clearing it.
 If you leave the browsing history or saved passwords selected, you may find yourself in a world of new problems.
 Don’t rush it, though, and you’re all good!

 Have you managed to successfully clear cache and cookies in Chrome?
 Is your app working better now?
 Feel free to hit the comments section below and add your two cents on the subject.
 Do you prefer doing complete browsing data cleanups, or do you prefer to delete specific pieces of data?
 Discuss!